Gary Randall Photography adheres to a personal and professional code of ethics while creating my photos.

 my position or wait patiently rather than attempt to influence an animal’s

-behaviour or posture.
+behavior or posture.

 - I refrain from baiting (including sound baiting), or placing attractants to entice